johananl/go-delve-k8s/README.md

 # Debugging Go k8s services with Delve

 **WARNING!
-Attaching a debugger to a process may cause the process to hang, which can disrupt prduction services.**
+Attaching a debugger to a process may cause the process to hang, which can disrupt production services.**

 ## Assumptions

-* We have a Go service we want to debug running inside a Docker container on a k8s cluster.
+* You have a Go service you want to debug running inside a Docker container on a k8s cluster.
 * The `dlv` binary exists in the container image of the Go service.
 Alternatively, you can copy a `dlv` binary for the correct architecture to the pod using `kubectl cp`.
 * You are OK with disrupting the remote process while debugging.